aaronjwilson/dataplayground/rStudio.md

 $ wget https://download2.rstudio.org/rstudio-server-0.99.484-amd64.deb
 $ sudo gdebi rstudio-server-0.99.484-amd64.deb
 ```
-Then simply launch a browser and migrate to http://localhost:8787, login with credentials (that i glossed over but there is more inforamtion in the links.
+Then simply launch a browser and migrate to http://localhost:8787, login with your base credentials (that i glossed over but there is more inforamtion in the links below), and start clicking and typing.

-#Links
+#Links: Helpful?
 * https://cran.rstudio.com/bin/linux/ubuntu/README.html
 * http://randyzwitch.com/r-amazon-ec2/
 * https://www.rstudio.com/products/rstudio/download-server/